 - Real-time data is strongly preferred (to tighten the “action-to-results” feedback loop)

 When working with poor quality data the worst case scenario is that the team will spend their time reviewing the wrong losses, identifying the wrong actions, and potentially may make performance worse.
 Even in a best case scenario the team will spend an unnecessary amount of time processing, collating, and verifying data before getting into the value-added part of the SIC review – identifying actions.

 Manual vs. Automatic Data

 Either manual or automated data collection can be used to drive the SIC process.
 Manual data collection is most effective in the early stages as it provides a first-hand connection between actions (by team members) and results (improved performance).
-On the other hand, there are numerous and compelling benefits to automated data collection as outlined in the following table.
+On the other hand, there are numerous and compelling benefits to automated data collection:

 Best Practices for Short Interval Control Review Meetings

 The Short Interval Control (SIC) process is driven by SIC review meetings, which are short, highly focused, and time boxed (they are intense bursts of focused energy).
 The focus of these meetings is on one thing – developing a set of actions that will rapidly improve production.

 Some best practices for SIC review meetings are:

 - Focused team of three or four people (lead operator, maintenance person, engineer, line supervisor)